Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 	    ]
 	}

-### Cash Tokens Explained ✅
+### Cash Tokens Explained

 The BCH Cash Tokens upgrade added a new field, `token_data` that has multiple subfields.
 This is effectively information that can be added to any new UTXO, like adding new columns to rows in a spreadsheet.

 - `amount`: The number of fungible tokens (FTs) held on the UTXO.
 You can hold any amount of any single FT `category` (up to 9223372036854775807 units) on a single UTXO.
 To hold multiple categories of tokens, you will need at least 1 UTXO for each `category` of token.
 The number of non-fungible tokens (NFTs) on a UTXO is always either 0 or 1, and is therefore implicit.
-- `category`: The hash, or transaction ID, of the transaction that created the UTXO used as the input for the FT’s genesis transaction.
+- `category`: The hash, or transaction ID, of the transaction that created the UTXO used as the first input for the cash token's genesis transaction.
 This field is used both for NFTs and FTs.
 One category can include both NFTs and FTs.
 The category field is a proxy for the token name/brand/ticker, and is resolved through the use of a metadata standard (see below).
 - `nft`
 	- `capability`: This can have one of three values: ‘none’, ‘mutable’ or ‘minting’.
 ‘None’ means you can spend the NFT but not change its `commitment` nor make more.
 ‘Mutable’ means you can both spend the NFT and change its `commitment`.
 ‘Minting’ means you can spend it, change its `commitment` and make more NFTs of the same `category`.
 	- `commitment`: The NFT message that can be up to 40 bytes.

 If there is no data for the `nft` fields, then the UTXO has no NFTs on it, and these fields will be omitted.

-#### Cash Tokens Metadata ✅
+#### Cash Tokens Metadata

 Tickers (e.g., BCH, BTC, ETH), coin names (e.g., Tether, USD Coin, etc.) and other such metadata for Cash Tokens is **not** stored on the BCH blockchain.
 This is in order to make the most efficient use of block space.
 After all, every byte of data that goes into a transaction is stored on dozens or hundreds of BCH full nodes across the world (until or unless pruned).

 The metadata for Cash Tokens is, instead, made available through individual initiative via a JSON file that uses a specific [schema](https://github.com/bitjson/chip-bcmr#metadata-registry-json-schema), called the [Bitcoin Cash Metadata Registries](https://github.com/bitjson/chip-bcmr), or **BCMR** for short.
-This metadata can be made available via IPFS and/or via DNS on a website of people’s choosing over HTTPS.
+This metadata can be made available via IPFS and/or via DNS on a website of one's choosing over HTTPS.

 Token creators and/or other entities in the ecosystem can create and publish BCMR files.
 Registries can collate these files into large collections of BCMR JSON data, such as [this one from the otr.cash registry](https://raw.githubusercontent.com/OpenTokenRegistry/otr.cash/master/static/.well-known/bitcoin-cash-metadata-registry.json).
 There can be any number of registries and different registries can have different standards or specializations.
 For example, [otr.cash](https://otr.cash/docs/list/) has very specific listing standards that any serious token project would do well to review.

 Or, you can forego registries altogether, and simply publish your own BCMR file.
 Registries may then pick it up, or not, depending on individual initiative.
-In this way, the BCMR ecosystem is decentralized.

 ##### Sample BCMR Metadata